The Father Hunt: Plot summary

-Although he is intrigued, Archie turns Amy down.
-Nero Wolfe charges high fees, and the $2,000 Amy has in the bank would not begin to cover what promises to be a long and expensive job.
-The next afternoon, Amy arrives at the brownstone with $20,000 in hundred-dollar bills — a retainer.
+Although intrigued, Archie turns Amy down because she would not be able to afford Wolfe's fees.
+However, the next afternoon, Amy arrives at the brownstone with $20,000 in hundred-dollar bills as a retainer.
 She says that her mother's death has brought to light the fact that Elinor Denovo had received $1,000 a month since Amy was born, a total of $264,000, and that this money is from Amy's father.
 Once Archie confirms that the letter is authentic, he and Wolfe accept Amy as a client in good standing.

-Archie visits the Madison Avenue office of Raymond Thorne Productions, Elinor's employer for more than 20 years and the only information Amy knows about her mother.
-He tells Thorne that Amy is convinced that her mother was deliberately killed and has hired Nero Wolfe to find the murderer.
-Thorne, too, knows nothing of Elinor life before she began working for him, and isn't surprised there are no photographs in her apartment, because Elinor could never be persuaded to have one taken, not even for professional purposes.
-But Thorne has two, captured by accident and without her knowledge, and he gives copies to Archie.
+Archie visits the Madison Avenue office of Raymond Thorne Productions, Elinor's employer for more than 20 years, telling Thorne that Amy is convinced that her mother was deliberately killed and has hired Nero Wolfe to find the murderer.
+Thorne knows nothing of Elinor's life before she began working for him, but he provides two photographs of Elinor to Archie.

 Archie traces the checks Elinor received every month to the Seaboard Bank and Trust Company.
 Wolfe imposes upon the good will of Avery Ballou, who had paid Wolfe well for rescuing him from a predicament a year and a half before and who is on Seaboard's board of directors.
-Ballou soon tells him that the checks were drawn by Cyrus M. Jarrett, who was president of Seaboard and 54 years old when Amy was born.
-Jarrett has a daughter living in Europe, and a son, Eugene, age 43.
-Ballou arranges for Archie to have lunch with Bert McCray, a vice president at Seaboard who once had been Jarrett's protégé.
-McCray recognizes the photographs of Elinor Denovo, whose name was Carlotta Vaughn when they both worked for Jarrett.
+Ballou soon tells him that the checks were drawn by Cyrus M. Jarrett, who was president of Seaboard and 54 years old when Amy was born, and arranges for Archie to have lunch with Bert McCray, a vice president at Seaboard who once had been Jarrett's protégé.
+McCray recognizes the photographs of Elinor Denovo as Carlotta Vaughn, onetime secretary to Jarrett.

 Wolfe sends Orrie Cather to Washington, D.C., to check on Jarrett and sends Saul Panzer and Fred Durkin to turn up information on Carlotta Vaughn, while Archie follows two promising leads that end in humiliation.
 Wolfe drafts a display ad to run in all of the New York papers, offering a $500 reward for information about the whereabouts of Carlotta Vaughn, alias Elinor Denovo, between April and October 1944.
 After placing the ads, Archie leaves to spend the weekend at Lily's place in the country, during which he is annoyed by the presence of Floyd Vance, an obnoxious press agent.